 So, lets not waist any more time and get building.

-read full description and comment here:Part 4: In this video I'll be taking you on a step by step journey on how I lay track, specifically for joining modular model railroads together.
+In this article and video I'll be taking you on a step by step journey on how I lay track, specifically for joining modular model railroads together.
 It can be a challenge to get them to align perfectly however with the method I'm using in the video you should have no problems being able to lay good reliable track that keeps the trains on the track.

-read full description and comment here:Part 5: In this video I'll be guiding you through the process I've decided to use to wire the modular model railroad.
+In this article and video I'll be guiding you through the process I've decided to use to wire the modular model railroad.
 This is not to say everyone must do it the same way, more so that this method works for me and there's a good chance it will work for you, especially if you are choosing to build a modular layout that needs to have the option to connect and disconnect the modules.
 This will make great wiring for a convention layout that will travel around to various train shows.